 Commercial Truck Driver—Your love of cruising down the open road could be transformed into a viable career as a commercial truck driver.
 And certification programs in this field can be completed in as little as a few weeks.
 Many schools offer inclusive tuition, which means that all of your supplies and fees are included.
 So, upon successful completion of your training, you can have your commercial driver's license and any applicable endorsements in hand.

 Cosmetologist—A cosmetology license is one of the best certifications for jobs that are in demand and offer good earning possibilities.
-That's one of the reasons why nearly 75 percent of cosmetologists hold nothing more than a post-secondary certificate and a license to practice in their state.3 In approximately one year's time, you could complete your training, take your state's licensing exam, and be ready to start offering cosmetology services in salons, spas, and other beauty establishments.
+That's one of the reasons why nearly 80 percent of cosmetologists hold a post-secondary certificate and a license to practice in their state.
+Plus, earning your license is a fast process.
+In approximately one year's time, you could complete your training, take your state's licensing exam, and be ready to start offering cosmetology services in salons, spas, and other beauty establishments.